 Why You Should Leave Credit Cards Open

-Having a card that you don’t use will increase your overall credit limit, helping to keep your utilization down when you use other cards.
+- Your credit utilization rate may stay lower: Having a card you don’t use will increase your overall credit limit.
+This can help to keep your utilization rate lower when you do use other cards.

-It’s good to have a variety of accounts on your credit reports, including credit cards and installment loans.
+- You’ll maintain variety: Credit scoring models like to see a variety of accounts on your credit reports, including credit cards and installment loans.

 Although there are many reasons to keep your cards open, there are also some good reasons to close your credit cards.